Here’s what’s in the debt ceiling deal - KESQ

 By Tami Luhby, CNN

-(CNN) — After several weeks of tense negotiations, President Joe Biden and House Republicans have reached an agreement in principle to raise the debt ceiling and cap spending.
+(CNN) — After several weeks of tense negotiations, President Joe Biden and House Republicans have reached an agreement in principle to address the debt limit and cap spending.

 The drama is by no means over.
 Congressional leaders in both parties have to convince enough of their members to vote for the agreement, which contains provisions that lawmakers on each side of the aisle don’t support.

-Not all the details of the agreement are available yet.
-And the information made public Saturday evening shows some discrepancies.
-The bill text is scheduled to be released on Sunday.
+The bill text was released on Sunday evening, and both parties are trying to cast the provisions as favorable for their side.

-Here’s what we know about the deal, based on a fact sheet circulated by House Republicans and a source familiar with the negotiations.
+Here’s what we know about the deal, based on the bill text, White House sources and information circulated by House Republicans.

-Raises the debt ceiling: The agreement would increase the debt limit for two years.
+Addresses the debt ceiling: The agreement would suspend the nation’s $31.4 trillion debt limit through January 1, 2025.
+This removes it as a potential issue in the 2024 presidential election.

-Caps non-defense spending: Under the deal, non-defense spending would remain relatively flat in fiscal 2024 and increase by 1% in fiscal 2025, after certain unspecified adjustments to appropriations were made, according to the source.

-After fiscal 2025, there would be appropriations targets, but they would not be enforceable, according to the source.
+Caps non-defense spending: Under the deal, non-defense spending would remain relatively flat in fiscal 2024 and increase by 1% in fiscal 2025, after certain adjustments to appropriations were made, according to a White House official.
+After fiscal 2025, there would be no budget caps.

 The House GOP fact sheet says that non-defense discretionary spending would be rolled back to fiscal 2022 levels and topline federal spending would be limited to 1% annual growth for the next six years.